 Another big issue with chasselas (ironically also a strength) is its sheer transparency.
 Not to be confused with neutrality.
 Old-school innocuousness is two parts stylistic preference and one part slight-of-hand formulated to mask faults that would otherwise metastasize in the finished wine.
 The faithful transmission of what we call terroir to Chasselas is mostly attributable to its inherent transparency but transparency also provides an unobstructed view into the most subtle weaknesses.
-Sugar tends to even things out but, in turn, is partly responsible for the indifference of the casual imbiber and is not the path to Chasselas enlightenment.
+Sugar tends to even things out but is also partly responsible for the indifference of the casual imbiber and is not the path to Chasselas enlightenment.

 At this point let me offer a little analogy between Chasselas and chicken.

 Chicken is one of those things many people find flavorless and boring.
 Unless its a majestic Volaille de Bresse demi-deuil most aspiring cooks will dismiss its appearance on a restaurant menu as unimaginative and something easily made at home.
 But as any chef worth his salt shaker knows, a perfectly roasted chicken is one of the standards by which to judge a cook.
 The ideal roast chicken requires a crisp, perfectly blistered skin—perhaps anointed with a faint smear of wood smoke and seasoned to perfection with salt and pepper.
 Your bird gets full marks for succulence and a velvety texture that is juicy to the bite and extra points for the insinuation of thyme and rosemary coaxed from a thoughtfully placed bouquet garni.

 It’s my belief that such a chicken, like a perfectly poised Chasselas, is an elemental experience that is soul-satisfying in its simplicity.
 The lesson learned: With Chasselas, as with roast chicken, there is no hiding.